 Karma Guen Buddhist Centre in Vélez-Málaga

-The Karma Guen Buddhist Centre is situated in the middle of nature halfway between Velez-Malaga and the Viñuela reservoir.
+The Karma Guen Buddhist Centre is in the middle of nature halfway between Velez-Malaga and the Viñuela reservoir.

 The centre has a meditation hall for up to 2000 people and offers the possibility of group and personal retreats and has its own mini village of Buddhist residents.